faucetsdn/udmi/docs/specs/sequences/discovery.md

 ## Continuous Scan

-A _continuous scan_ is the mode for a system that can passivly monitor traffic and deduce scan results, so there is no need for a _sporadic_/_periodic_ scan.
+A _continuous scan_ is the mode for a system that can passively monitor traffic and deduce scan results, so there is no need for a _sporadic_/_periodic_ scan.
 This might be a system that monitors network ARP requests, or transient BACnet traffic.